-Being a quarter Polish I had always wanted to visit Poland, to sample the last remaining segment of my heritage that I had yet to explore.
-With wonderful architecture, food, nightlife and centuries of incredible history, Krakow didn’t let my high expectations down.
-This post highlights tips on areas to stay in Krakow.
-In a nutshell, Only-Apartments is a fantastic option for a comfortable stay.
-In the past we used their website on three occasions to book great stays in Budapest, Lisbon and Porto at a great value.
-All were lovely experiences, and you can make that four now!
+Being a quarter Polish, I had always wanted to visit Poland.
+I wanted to explore the last remaining segment of my heritage that I had yet to experience.
+With wonderful architecture, food, nightlife and centuries of interesting history, Krakow didn’t disappoint.
+Here are tips on areas to stay in Krakow!

 There was a grocery store less than a 2 minute walk from the apartment to get whatever I needed.
 There I found delicious lunch meats, vegetables and bread for snacking at very low prices.
 The grocery store was also stocked with a huge selection of fantastic Polish micro-brew beers that I had never previously encountered.
 That was quite special because the majority of bars in Krakow only serve lower quality mass produced beers, like Tyskie, which I can find at most Dublin grocery stores.
 Staying in Debniki at the Ginger Cat made me feel more like a local and provided better value.
 It’s a great apartment to stay at if you want a relaxing time in Krakow as the neighborhood is very peaceful but still close to the center.
 A stay in Stare Miastro or Kazimierz will most likely be noisier at night.